 - The display window may be prone to scratching or damage if not treated with care.
 A protective control box cover is available.
-(Accessories, p.
-73) - Ensure the coil cable is in good condition and not subject to undue stress (particularly where it is connected to the coil). - U - Always remember to turn off the detector before changing coils. - Coils from other models of Minelab detectors will not function with the X-TERRA Series (Accessories, p.
-73).
-Only VFLEX compatible coils will operate correctly with the X-TERRA Series.
+(Protective Accessories, pg.
+68) - Ensure the coil cable is in good condition and not subject to undue stress (particularly where it is connected to the coil). - Always remember to turn off the detector before changing coils. - Previous Minelab coils will not function with the X-Terra detector.

 - Old, flat or faulty batteries may cause many detector problems, through electrolyte leakage.
 Take the batteries out if the detector will not be used for long periods of time (e.g. more than 1 week).
-Ensure that only good quality batteries are used and that they are replaced when the low battery signal sounds. - Do not use rechargeable Lithium Ion batteries as their voltage is too high.
-Nonrechargeable Lithium batteries may be used.
+Ensure that only good quality batteries are used and that they are replaced when the low battery signal - Do not use rechargeable Lithium Ion batteries as their voltage is too high.
+Non rechargeable Lithium batteries may be used.